US remote Solidity roles: how to show multi-chain experience (Solana → EVM/L2) without losing depth?

 @ChainMentorNaina

-I’ve been working primarily on Solana for about 4 years.
-Until recently, that depth felt like a strength.
+I’ve been working mainly on Solana for about 4 years, and until recently that depth felt like a real strength.

-• In interviews, is it better to present yourself as a specialist or a multi-chain generalist?
+Is it better to pitch as a specialist with transferable primitives, or as a multi-chain generalist?

 Replies